jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.6 HistogramEqualization

-Performs a histogram equalization contrast enhancment on an image..
+Performs a histogram equalization contrast enhancment on an image.

 *Parameters*: